 Open postdoc fellow positions

-Multiple postdoc positions funded by NIH and DARPA projects are available in the Laboratory for Neural Engineering and Control in the Department of Biomedical Engineering at Columbia University (http://neclab.bme.columbia.edu/).
-The projects investigate the role of the locus coeruleus – norepinephrine (LC-NE) system in modulating perception, behavior and learning, and how to accelerate perceptual learning through control of LC activity.
+A 5-year postdoc position is available in the Laboratory for Neural Engineering and Control in the Department of Biomedical Engineering at Columbia University (http://neclab.bme.columbia.edu/).
+The project investigates the role of the locus coeruleus – norepinephrine (LC-NE) system in modulating perception, behavior and learning, and how to accelerate perceptual learning through control of LC activity.

 We are seeking highly motivated individuals with excellent academic track-record, including first-author publications in peer-reviewed journals.
 Successful candidates should have, or be in the process of completing, a PhD (or equivalent) in Biomedical Engineering, Neuroscience, Electrical & Computer Engineering, or a related field.
 Ideal applicants should have a background on electrophysiology, behavioral training of rodents, and quantitative analytical methods.
-Experiences in optical imaging is a plus.
 Applicants should demonstrate excellent oral and written communication skills, and the ability to work effectively independently and as part of a multidisciplinary team.

 Applicants should submit a CV, including a list of publications, a brief description of research interests, and a list of three references.
 All application materials as well as any inquiries should be sent to email@example.com.
 Salary will be commensurate to the candidate qualifications.